|From||Ariane Grimm <Ariane.Grimm@metservice.com>|

 |Date||Wed, 19 Oct 2016 23:48:04 +0000|

 We have a great opportunity in our Forecast Research and Development team for someone enthusiastic about forecasting and statistical analysis.

-In the role of either Research Scientist or Meteorological Developer (depending on your expertise) you will be involved in the development and testing of new automated weather forecasting systems.
-This may include finding advancements in numerical models of the atmosphere or in our statistical and machine learning methods.
-By the development of high-quality improvements to our operational software, you will help bring those advancements into production.
-You will also be responsive to customer requests and dedicated in your support of operations.
+In the role of either Research Scientist or Meteorological Developer (depending on your expertise) you will be involved in prototyping and testing new computer weather forecasting systems.
+You could be working on models of the atmosphere, advanced statistical and machine learning methods, and development of operational systems.
+The role needs to support the whole range from idea implementation in prototypes via high-quality software development to agile support of customer requests and support of operations.

-To join us, ideally, you will have an honours degree or above in mathematics or physics, or demonstrated experience in developing robust 24/7 modelling systems, or a strong computer science background.
-You are proficient in high level computer languages, preferably Python and/or Julia, have gained experience with Docker and/or Conda for deployment, and used a number of infrastructure components of Amazon Web Services.
-If you have worked as a Research Software Engineer before we definitely want to hear about you.
+To join us, ideally you will have an honours degree or above in mathematics or physics, or demonstrated experience in developing robust 24/7 modelling systems, or a strong computer science background combined with a meteorological degree.

-Knowledge of WRF modeling and/or statistical techniques for forecasting and/or meteorology would be beneficial, along with profound knowledge about Linux OS, or experience with running operational forecasting systems.
+For either position (Research Scientist or Meteorological Developer) knowledge of meteorology is essential.
+WRF modeling and/or statistical techniques for forecasting would be beneficial, along with a high level of knowledge about Linux OS, Amazon Web Services, or experience with running operational forecasting systems.
 And, if you are a good communicator of scientific and mathematical concepts to non-scientific people, then we want to hear from you!